higorasilverio/WebCourse01_HTML_Basics/README.md

 # WebCourse01_HTML_Basics

-Basisc on HTML langage, as HTML structure, header types, forms, and tables.
+Basisc on HTML language, as HTML structure, header types, forms, and tables.